murphyqm/python-novice-inflammation/index.md

 ### Getting Started

-To get started, follow the directions on the [Setup](learners/setup.md) page to download data and install a Python interpreter.
+To get started, follow the directions on the [Setup](learners/setup.md) page to open up Google colab.
+After the course, you can follow the intructions here to install a Python interpreter locally on your machine.